 The most popular piece of content you’ve ever published is How to Safety Transport Furniture when Moving Across the Country.
-This is a large guide about furniture moving in general, with only a brief mention of your brand near the end.
+This a large guide about furniture moving in general, with only a brief mention of your brand near the end.

 This guide has been shared a few hundred times and has pretty positive feedback.
 But the people who read the guide aren’t typical of your general customer base – who, by and large, aren’t interested in moving furniture.
 Instead, they’re interested specifically in high end artisanal chairs.

 Your second and third most popular pieces of content are two blog posts titled Chair Design 101 and The Best Looking Chairs of 2016.
 The audience for these posts is very similar to your Buyer Persona and average customer.
-This is the type of content we’re going to focus in on when searching for influencers.
+This the type of content we’re going to focus in on when searching for influencers.

 My Most Popular Content among My Largest Customer Demographic is:

 4. Search for Similar Content

 Using search engines and tools such as Buzzsumo, you want to search for everything similar to your most popular types of content as determined above.